python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/microsoft-store.md

 [python.org](https://www.python.org). **We recommend you install Python on Windows using the [full installer from python.org](https://www.python.org/downloads), and not from the Microsoft store wherever possible!**

+Installing Python from [python.org](https://www.python.org) does not normally require administrator privileges, but if for whatever reason don't have permission to install it, don't feel bad if you get the Microsoft Store version instead.
+Better some Python than no Python.

 You can follow [this guide](../installing-and-using-python) to install Python from python.org and more Python Windows releases can be found [here](https://www.python.org/downloads/windows).